scholarslab/CodeLab/chapter02/lesson.md

 ## Also: Bytes!
 Byte is another common unit of measurement for data.
 The term is a play on bit and was coined in the 1950s for Project SAGE, a prototype computer system to coordinate American air defenses in the Cold War.
 There is some historical ambiguity, but a modern byte is 8 bits, representing the smallest power-of-2 size for useful data (such as a single character or a small integer).

-Bytes and bits are often modified with metric scale prefixes: kilobyte, megabit, gigabyte etc. But hang on a second: "kilo" means "one thousand" and "mega" means "one million" and so on, but this is mixing powers-of-ten with powers-of-two!
+Bytes and bits are often modified with SI unit prefixes: kilobyte, megabit, gigabyte etc. But hang on a second: "kilo" means " thousand", "mega" means "million", "giga" is "billion", and so on, but this is mixing powers-of-ten with powers-of-two!

+To put everything into context, a single word comprising Latin characters and common spacing and punctuation uses one byte per character.
+So "Rocky" takes up 5 bytes.
+A CD, which encodes binary data in microscopic grooves, holds around 681 million bytes.
+A DVD has a capacity about 7 times that of a CD, at 4.7 billion bytes.
+A base model iPhone 16 has a storage capacity of 128 Gigabytes, or 128 billion bytes.

+*If the average word length is 5 character (6 with spaces), how many words can fit on a DVD?
+If the average movie is 2 hours long and contains 30 frames every second, how many words are a picture worth?*

 ## Print it out and delete it?